pujaayare/SampleRepo/docs/Transaction.md

  ![](../../assets/images/connection1.png)
 {: style="text-align:center;"}
- *  Default values of Config and Trigger sections can be customized **Consumer:** This will receive/consume data from the Connector source and overwrite to tag values
+ *  Default values of Config and Trigger sections can be customized<br>
+ **Consumer:** This will receive/consume data from the Connector source and overwrite to tag values

  ![](../../assets/images/consumer.png)